Wainoni, Christchurch: History

 In 1884, Bickerton and his family moved into a new home near New Brighton, Christchurch that he named Wainoni.
-Bickerton, who purchased a 30 acre property around what is now Bickerton Street, was one of the three foundation professors of Canterbury College.
+Bickerton, who purchased a 30 acre property around what is now Bickerton Street, accepted, in 1874, the post of foundation professor of Chemistry at Canterbury College.
 It became a centre for the social life of students at the Canterbury College.
 The property included a small theatre, a vast garden, and fireworks displays for entertainment.
 Bickerton's idea for the property was to create a new form of society based around his socialist beliefs, however this social experiment was discontinued after several years.
 From 1903 the property was turned more into a theme park to provide family income, with a zoo, 7,000 person amphitheatre, conservatory, aquariums, cinema, medicine and fireworks factories, and mock naval battles on a man-made lake.
 It attracted hundreds of thousands of people over the coming years.
 In the end the Pleasure Gardens, as they were called, started running at a loss and was closed by 1914.

 The suburb developed for housing during the 1960s.

 Geography

 Porritt Park, an old loop of the Avon River, lies within Wainoni.
 Going clockwise from there, boundary roads of the suburb are Wainoni, Breezes, Pages, and Kerrs Roads.
 Wainoni is approximately 7 km from the central city.
 Wainoni Park is located in the adjacent suburb of Aranui.

 Wainoni and its neighbouring suburb of Aranui are often considered together and intermixed.
-For example, Wainoni School and Wainoni Park are located in Aranui, and Aranui High School is located in Wainoni.
+For example, Wainoni School and Wainoni Park are located in Aranui, and the now closed Aranui High School was located in Wainoni.
 Christchurch City Council publishes a combined community profile for the two suburbs.